mahyartajeri/CPS530FinalProject/README.md

     This simplicity comes at a cost however as Semantic UI does lack the amenities of a framework such as Bootstrap.
     It has less browser compatibility, a less reponsive design which can be an issue when developing mobile applications, and a much smaller community making it more difficult to share and acquire knowledge about the framework.
-    Web Devlopers looking to create simple websites focusing primarily on aesthetic would enjoy using Semantic UI.
+    Web Developers looking to create simple websites focusing primarily on aesthetic would enjoy using Semantic UI.
     Anything more complicated however and they would be better off using a more thorough framework such as Angular.</p>
 </div>
 <div>